KMSkelton/djangREST-larpDB/README.md

 Start a virtual environment:

 `python3 -m venv VenvDjango`

 `virtualenv venv_larp`

 `source venv_larp/bin/activate`

 `pip install -r requirements.txt`

 If the Django server can't find a table (but this is not your first time using this), try the following:

 Delete `db.sqlite3`

+Now is a good time to check settings.py for which database engine/name combo is running.

+For local hosting you'll want the sqlite database.

 Make the migrations for the 'attributes' app: